PlanterApp/planter_blog/content/posts/fall-recipes/index.md

 [cover]
 relative = false
 +++
-Fall is the perfect time to get in the kitchen and cook up a storm!
+Fall is the perfect time to get in the kitchen and cook up a storm with the produce from your garden!

-We here at the Planter Team have collected a few of our favorite recipes to make use of our fall harvests!
-We hope you'll take ideas and inspiration from these recipes to use the bounty from your own garden this fall!
+We here at the Planter Team wanted to share a few of our favorite recipes to make use of our fall harvests.
+We hope you'll take ideas and inspiration from these recipes to use up your own garden bounty this fall!

 ## Rhubarb jelly (and other preserves) - Contributed by Wren